Irish Studies (2020 - 2022)

-Four 4-point courses (16 points) completed with a grade of C or better (Pass/Fail does not count).
-Courses must be chosen from at least two disciplines; one course in the Irish language may count toward the minor.
-Independent study courses are also available.
-Graduate courses require the permission of the DGS.
+Four 4-point courses (16 points) completed with a grade of C or better (courses graded Pass/Fail do not count).
+Courses must be chosen from at least two disciplines; one course in the Irish language may count toward the minor; one independent study course may count, with prior approval of the director of undergraduate studies; and two courses from the NYU in Dublin program may also be counted.
+Graduate courses require the permission of the director of graduate studies.
 Students declare the minor by turning in the declaration form to the director of undergraduate studies.
 Note that the minor must consist exclusively of content courses (i.e., must not contain a course in Irish language) in order to satisfy the Expressive Culture component of the College Core Curriculum.

 Arts and Science Summer in Dublin

-NYU undergraduates with a 3.5 GPA may apply, in their junior year, to be accepted as B.A./M.A. candidates in the Irish and Irish-American studies M.A. program.
+NYU undergraduates with a 3.5 GPA may apply, in their junior year, to be accepted as B.A./M.A. candidates in the Irish and Irish American studies M.A. program.
 This allows students to complete both a B.A. in an undergraduate major in the College of Arts and Science and the M.A. degree in five years.
 A tuition discount may apply.
 If accepted, B.A./M.A. candidates will take a graduate course, Irish Studies Seminar I, in the fall semester of their senior year.
-Application to the M.A. is made via the College of Arts and Science Advising Center, Silver Center 905; 212-998-8130.
+Application to the M.A. is made via the College of Arts and Science Advising Center (Silver Center, Room 905; 212-998-8130).
 Students with questions about the B.A./M.A. degree in Irish studies should contact firstname.lastname@example.org.